-Some churches in Pictland have been “founded” by people who were either established or recently became a Saint.
-Many more churches were “dedicated” to well known Saints after their death.
+Some churches in Pictland have been “founded” (with physical presence) by people who were either established or recently became a Saint.
+Many more churches were “dedicated” to well known Saints after their death – in way of veneration.
 For very well known Saints (e.g. Columba, Peter & Martin) we have much information, for others limited or no understanding (e.g. Medan & Orland).
 An added consideration is that our modern view of a Saint and what prevailed in Pictish times is different – seemingly the local clergyman was sometimes referred to as Saint.

 Relevance between Saints and Stones can be unclear – such as St Medan and Kingoldrum (there were male and female versions of this Saint but in different time periods) and St Boniface and Tealing (the church was dedicated to St Peter but seemingly founded by St Boniface).

 Prospective connections can be tenuous but a perceived association with a Saint appears to be more with a Stone than a church.